3 Cup vs 5.5 Cup Rice Cooker

 Typical price$40 to $80$90 to $180

-Trade-offruns out of room fasttakes more space than some buyers need
+Trade-offruns out of room fasttakes more counter space

 A lot of buyers obsess over brand before they solve the simpler problem: size.
 Get the size wrong and even a good rice cooker becomes annoying.